PROJECT R.E.D. (Rural Education Day)

 The Huron Conservation District has participated in Project R.E.D., sponsored by the Huron County Farm Bureau, since it began.
 Project R.E.D. is a day hundreds of students gather at the Huron Community Fairgrounds and visit various educational and hands-on stations where many volunteers and FFA clubs explain and/or demonstrate how agriculture and our natural resources play a role in all our lives.

 Each year the District sponsors a poster contest with a conservation theme.
 The posters are displayed in the hall of the USDA Service Center for staff from the offices along with the District board to view and vote for their favorite posters.
 Each student receives a certificate of achievement for participating and cash awards are given to the students with the top four posters in each of the five divisions.
 The first place poster from each division then are sent on to the state competition held later in the year.
 In 2017, we received 324 enteries from 12 area schools.
-The theme for 2017 was “Healthy Soils Are Full Of Life”.
-Congratulation to our two winner at the state level, Alaura Church placed 3rd in her division and Brooklynn Kuhl took 1st place in her division, her poster went on to the national competition.
+The theme for 2018 was “Watersheds: Our Water, Our Home”.
+We had four winner at the state level.
+For 2019 the theme will be “Life in the Soil: Dig Deeper”.

 Each year staff members from Bay Port State Bank assist with serving lunch to the students and provide pop, water, apples, plates & napkins for the event.